Configure the Simulation Data Inspector

 You can programmatically configure and check each preference value.

 When low on disk space

-To reduce the amount of data the Simulation Data Inspector retains, you can configure a limit for the number of runs stored in the archive.
-When the number of runs in the archive reaches the size limit, the Simulation Data Inspector starts to delete runs on a first-in, first-out basis.
+You can specify a limit for the number of runs to retain in the archive.
+When the number of runs in the archive reaches the limit, the Simulation Data Inspector deletes runs in the archive on a first-in, first-out basis.